nbanala511/Lambda_PerformanceEngineering/README.md

 # 🚀 AWS Lambda: Memory Settings, Response Time, and Cost—Finding the Sweet Spot! 🚀

 When configuring Lambda functions, striking the right balance between performance and cost is crucial—but often misunderstood.
-I recently ran benchmarks with the following settings and saw some fascinating results:
+I recently ran benchmarks and saw some fascinating results:

-🔍 Takeaways:
-⭐ Response time dropped sharply (381 ms ➡️ 155 ms) as I moved from 128 MB to 512 MB.
-⭐ Further increases in memory produced diminishing returns for performance—little improvement above 512 MB.
-⭐ However, cost crept up steadily as memory increased, with the largest jump between 1024 MB and 2048 MB.

 🧠 How to choose the right Lambda memory:
 🏀 Start with a benchmark: Run your functions at multiple memory settings and measure average response time and execution cost.